deusx7/deusx7.github.io/Posts/NETWORKING.md

 - Provides protocols for email (SMTP), file transfer (FTP), web browsing (HTTP/HTTPS), and more.
 - Manages application-specific data formats and ensures that data is properly packaged for transmission.

-Examples of Protocols: HTTP, HTTPS, FTP, SMTP, DNS, Telnet.
+Examples of Protocols: HTTP, HTTPS, FTP, SMTP, DNS, Telnet,SSH.

 ### 2. Transport Layer